Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: Introduction

 The present paper contributes to these fields of interest in two ways.

 First, as a further generalization of the Jacobi--Mumford systems, we consider natural analogs of the Neumann system on the Stiefel variety $V_{n,r} $ ($r<n$), the set of $n \times r$ matrices $X$ satisfying the constraints $X^TX= {\bf I}_r$.
-These analogs were first introduced by Reiman and Semenov \cite{RS} by presenting a ''big'' ($n\times n$) Lax pair, which is closely related to the Lax pair for the symmetric Clebsch--Perelomov rigid body problem \cite{Pe}.
-For $r=1$ it had been given by Moser in \cite{Moser}.
-It also appears that for $r>1$ the big Lax pair itself does not define yet the Neumann system on $V_{n,r}$ uniquely.
-Namely, there exists a family of integrable Neumann flows with different $SO(n)$-invariant metrics on $V_{n,r}$ that possess the same big Lax representation.
+These analogs were first introduced by Reiman and Semenov by presenting a ''big'' ($n\times n$) Lax pair \cite{RS}.
+It appears that for $r>1$ the big Lax pair itself does not define yet the system uniquely: there exists a family of noncommutatively integrable Neumann flows with different $SO(n)$-invariant metrics $ds^2_\kappa$ on $V_{n,r}$ that possess the same big Lax representation and share the same foliation on invariant isotropic tori of the cotangent bundle $T^*V_{n,r}$ (see \cite{FJ2008}).